section-engineering-education/engineering-education/articles/blockchain-consensus-protocols/index.md

 # An Overview of Consensus Protocols in Blockchain

-An exciting application called Bitcoin was introduced after the great recession in 2008.
+Satoshi Nakamoto introduced an exciting application called Bitcoin after the great recession in 2008.
 This was one of the first real applications of blockchain technology.
 Also known as distributed ledger technology, blockchain stands out as a promising solution due to the following properties:

 - Security
 - Accountability